bmatsuo/lmdb-go/README.md

 ## Packages

-Functionality is divided logically into several packages.
+Functionality is logically divided into several packages.
 Applications will usually need to import **lmdb** but may import other packages on an as needed basis.

-Packages in the `exp/` directory are not stable and may without warning.
-That said, they are generally usable if application dependencies are managed by tag/commit.
+Packages in the `exp/` directory are not stable and may change without warning.
+That said, they are generally usable if application dependencies are managed and pinned to by tag/commit.

 Developers concerned with package stability should consult the documentation.